Caso Avícola Villalobos

 I. Admission of BDT Investments Inc. as Third-Party Intervenor

 II.
-Denial of Motion to Revoke BDT's Admission
+Denial of the Motion to Revoke BDT's Admission

 "Aunque la recurrente hace señalamientos respecto del impago de impuestos, es claro que será hasta dictar sentencia y junto al asunto principal, que este Juzgado haga su pronunciamiento sobre la existencia de un interés propio y cierto de la entidad BDT INVESTMENTS INC dentro del presente juicio sumario y declarar la procedencia o no de la tercería instada."